shockscript/spec/src/overview/whackds.md

 Just like with React.js, memoizing components has drawbacks such as possibly volatile code regions (such as when internationalizing a product with locale-specific translation strings).
 In such cases, relying on a WhackDS context will re-render the component when the context changes regardless of whether parameters did or not change.

-WhackDS skips re-rendering component if the parent re-renders and the parameters are equals to the previous render; the WhackDS component's own states updating will always re-render it.
+WhackDS skips re-rendering component if the parent re-renders and the parameters are equals to the previous render; the WhackDS component's own states updating with a different value will always re-render it.

 ## Style blocks